 Heart Rhythm Services

-You might have referred to it as “my heart skipping a beat,” a “racing heart” or an “irregular heartbeat.”
-Medical professionals will call it an arrhythmia and it affects many Americans of all ages.
-Sometimes the heart can beat too fast, too slow or just plain be disorganized.
+You might refer to it as “my heart skipping a beat,” a “racing heart” or an “irregular heartbeat,” but physicians call it an arrhythmia.
+This means that sometimes the heart can beat too fast, too slow or beat out-of-sync.
 Whatever the issue, it can be debilitating when it causes you to miss out on your active lifestyle.

 - Decrease exercise tolerance